🔭 Updates an earlier post to include recent changes and new information.

 The most obvious change in the Moon is the sequence of phases which occur during each orbit.
 This animation accurately shows the level of detail possible in a computer simulation.
 The shadows and features are based on the global elevation map developed from measurements by the Lunar Orbiter Laser Altimeter (LOLA) aboard the Lunar Reconnaissance Orbiter (LRO).

 The Moon’s orbit is not circular.
 It appears a little larger during the time it is closest to Earth.
 Watch the size vary in the videos below as the Moon goes through the phases during each orbit.
 It keeps the same side facing toward us.
 Notice the wobble, or libration.
 There is a lot going on in the videos.
 Stop them at any time.
 Drag the slider in the player.
 View full-screen for best effects.
+Follow this link for my detailed explanations of each of the Moon’s motions.

 The northern hemisphere version…